Frailty (2001 film): Plot

-Having now arrived at the Thurman rose garden in the present, Doyle is puzzled by Fenton's phrasing of the story, since Fenton had previously told him that Adam killed himself.
-The adult "Fenton" then reveals that he is actually his brother Adam.
-Fenton, possibly seeking to stop others who had received visions like his father's (or possibly simply having gone insane), had grown up to become the actual God's Hand serial killer, and was responsible for several murders that were unrelated to Adam and their father "destroying demons."
+In the present, Doyle and Fenton arrive at the Thurman rose garden.
+The adult "Fenton" then reveals that he is actually Adam.
+The real Fenton, possibly seeking to stop others who had received visions like Meiks' (or possibly simply having gone insane), had grown up to become the actual God's Hand serial killer, and was responsible for several murders that were unrelated to Adam's and Meiks's mission.
 Doyle is horrified to see the number of graves in the garden.

-Adam further reveals that he really did share his father's visions, and that all of their victims were genuinely guilty of terrible crimes.
-Adam then lays his hands on Doyle and confirms that Doyle was the one who murdered his own mother.
-Doyle is incapacitated by the revelation, and as he is placed in an open grave he asks how Adam knew.
-Adam tells him that he was on his list, as he has continued their father's work for all the ensuing years.
-Doyle says that people will come looking for him because he is an FBI agent, but Adam remains confident that God will protect him.
-He then kills Doyle with Otis and buries him in the rose garden.
+Adam reveals that he did share his father's visions, and that all of their victims were guilty of terrible crimes.
+Adam then lays his hands on Doyle and confirms that Doyle murdered his own mother.
+The incapacitated Doyle is placed in an open grave.
+Adam reveals that Doyle was on the original revealed list, and has continued their father's work for all the ensuing years.
+Confident that God will protect him, Adam kills Doyle and buries him.

-After Doyle's disappearance, Agent Griffin Hull, who had previously met Adam in person in Dallas, can no longer seem to remember face.
-All of the security tapes from the Dallas FBI office are also inexplicably obscured by static whenever Adam is in view.
-The FBI raids Fenton's house, finding the God's Hand list with Doyle's name on it, and "trophies" from Fenton's victims, including Doyle's badge, buried in the basement, implicating him as the killer.
+After Doyle's disappearance, Agent Griffin Hull, who had previously met Adam in Dallas, cannot remember his face.
+The security tapes from the FBI office are inexplicably obscured by static whenever Adam is in frame.
+Raiding Fenton's house, the FBI finds the God's Hand list with Doyle's name, as well as his badge among trophies taken from Fenton's other victims.

-Later, Agent Hull visits Adam, who is revealed to now be the sheriff of Thurman, to inform him that Fenton was the God's Hand killer.
-Hull still does not seem to recognize Adam, and upon shaking his hand and not seeing any visions, Adam tells Hull that he is a good man.
-As Agent Hull leaves, Adam's pregnant wife (who is revealed to be the same deputy who initially corroborated Adam's story to Doyle over the phone) asks if everything is okay.
-Adam tells her that everything is fine and that God's will has been done.
+Later, Agent Hull visits Adam, who is revealed to be the sheriff of Thurman, to inform him of the findings.
+After shaking his hand, Adam tells Hull that he is a good man.
+As Agent Hull leaves, Adam's pregnant wife and deputy asks if everything is okay.
+He assures her that God's will has been done.